-If you’re in the marketplace for a less expensive health tracker, the Fitbit Inspire HR and the Samsung Galaxy Fit have possibly appeared to your radar.
-Both ring in at $100 and proportion a lot in not unusual, from comparable form elements to overlapping function units.
+If you’re in the marketplace for a less expensive health tracker, the Fitbit Inspire HR and the Samsung Galaxy Fit have possibly appeared on your radar.
+Both ring in at $100, and proportion is not unusual, from comparable form elements to overlapping function units.
 They additionally percentage our Editors’ Choice recommendation for entry-stage fitness trackers.
 They’re both top-notch options, but which one is proper for you?
-Let’s wreck them down characteristic by using characteristic to help you decide.
+Let’s wreck them down characteristics by using characteristics to help you decide.

 Design and Display